Are you hooked on The Mallorca Files?

 This is a feel-good cop show with good old fashioned chases and capers combined with clever wit and glorious scenery.

-A fresh Continental feel to the programme additionally gives every episode a contemporary twist and, as the series moves on, we see the partnership developing and the building of a heavy dose of `will they : won’t they ́.
-It’s a classic in the making.
+With a new crime to solve in each episode, as the series moves on, we see the partnership developing between Max and Miranda and a heavy dose of ‘will they : won’t they’.
+A classic in the making.

 Ben Donald, Executive Producer says ‘when Miranda is posted here, her character is very buttoned up, but quickly we begin to explore every aspect of the island through her eyes, and she soon grows to love it.
 We want viewers to feel the same’ .
 The location shoots, without question, showcase the island beautifully.